Here’s a look at the life of Prince William, heir apparent to the throne of the United Kingdom of Great Britain.

 April 29, 2011 - The Queen confers a Dukedom on Prince William of Wales.
 His titles will be Duke of Cambridge, Earl of Strathearn and Baron Carrickfergus.

-April 29, 2011 - Marries Catherine Middleton at Westminster Abbey.
+April 29, 2011 - Marries Kate Middleton at Westminster Abbey.

 June 30-July 8, 2011 - First official trip to a foreign country for the royal couple, to Canada.

 July 8-10, 2011 - The Duke and Duchess of Cambridge visit Los Angeles for a three-day visit.
 During the trip, the Duke plays and wins a polo match and the couple visits Hollywood and Skid Row.

 June 7, 2012 - William qualifies as an operational captain with the Royal Air Force Search and Rescue Force.
 He is now able to command search and rescue operations by helicopter.

 September 17, 2012 - Along with his wife, William files a criminal complaint in France against the photographer who took pictures of Catherine privately sunbathing topless.
 They are seeking damages and to prevent further publication of the photos.
 The French magazine, Closer, Italian magazine, Chi, and the Irish Daily Star have each published some of the topless photos.